sourcelight/demo-eks/README.md

 # Spring boot demo eks
-This project is a simple crud realised with spring boot
+This project is a simple crud realised with spring boot \
+and Podman to create images realised with a double stage docker file

 ## Dockerfile